Trump campaign challenges election results in Wisconsin Supreme Court | Law-Order

 Trump campaign challenges election results in Wisconsin Supreme Court

-The petition, filed on behalf of Trump, his campaign and U.S. Vice President Mike Pence, also takes issue with voting events in city locations outside of polling stations, according to court filings.
-The petition alleges 221,323 absentee ballots were improperly filed.
+Election law experts said the case might have better chances than other recent lawsuits but the court is highly unlikely to grant the campaign's request to invalidate 221,323 absentee ballots.
 Biden won Wisconsin by about 20,000 votes.
+The court's conservative majority might find that some election rules were broken but it also might determine it can't penalize voters because state officials made procedural mistakes, said Ned Foley of Ohio State University Moritz College of Law.

+Even if successful, the campaign would still need to overturn the results in several other states.
+Jessica Levinson, a professor at Loyola Law School, said Trump’s legal challenges have been “a fundraising juggernaut,” providing a motive for filing long-shot cases.
+A spokesman for the Wisconsin Supreme Court said there was no timeline for deciding to take the case.

-The Trump campaign and its supporters have filed lawsuits challenging Biden victories in Arizona, Pennsylvania, Georgia, Michigan and Nevada, so far without success.
-A Republican member of Congress, Mike Kelly, and other Republican plaintiffs on Tuesday asked the U.S. Supreme Court to review a Saturday ruling by Pennsylvania's high court dismissing their case challenging the election, and to nullify Pennsylvania's certification of Biden's victory in that state.
+Also on Tuesday, a Republican member of Congress, Mike Kelly, and other Republican plaintiffs said they asked the U.S. Supreme Court to review a Saturday ruling by Pennsylvania's high court dismissing their case.
+They had sought to nullify Pennsylvania's certification of Biden's victory.
+Alan Ball, a professor at Marquette University who studies the Wisconsin Supreme Court, said the justices were unlikely to side with Trump given that it seems obvious Biden won the election.
+"It's hard to imagine that the court would relish jumping into something this futile now."

-On Monday, Wisconsin certified Biden as winner of the state, further dimming the Trump campaign's long-shot bid to overturn the results.
-The campaign is seeking withdrawal of that certification.
-A spokesman for the Wisconsin Supreme Court confirmed it had received the filings and said there was no timeline for the court to decide whether to take up the case, which was filed directly to the state's high court.

-The petition is at least the third one filed by Trump or his supporters in the state's supreme court since Nov.
-23 challenging the election results.
-The court has not moved to take any of the cases.
-Last month, the Trump campaign demanded recounts in two of the state's most populous and most heavily Democratic counties.
-A recount in one, Milwaukee County, ended with Biden receiving a net gain of 132 votes.

 - READ MORE ON: